-EVEN MORE IMPORTANT is that hiring a contractor to provide design services usually results in a conflict of interest, as all the residential builders I know operate using one or more of the local building materials wholesalers.
+- Hiring a contractor to provide design services usually results in a conflict of interest, as all the residential builders I know operate using one or more of the local building materials wholesalers.
 That means that they may not be aware of options beyond what is carried locally.
 There may also be some form of incentive provided by the wholesalers to the contractors for pushing particular products, so it’s hard to say for sure if you’re getting the design and construction bang-for-your-buck that you would get with an architect.

-Architects also coordinate consultant work (structural, mechanical, electrical, plumbing, A/V, lighting, interiors, etc.), provide site analysis (for issues such as orientation, climate, exposure, views, drainage), and construction administration services (to ensure things are built according to approved construction documents, which usually includes a report from each site visit).
+- Architects also coordinate consultant work (structural, mechanical, electrical, plumbing, A/V, lighting, interiors, etc.), provide site analysis (for issues such as orientation, climate, exposure, views, drainage), and construction administration services (to ensure things are built according to approved construction documents, which usually includes a report from each site visit).

-In addition, architects save owners money over the life of a project.
+- Architects save owners money over the life of a project.
 Like the saying goes, an ounce of prevention is worth a pound of cure.
 Similarly, paying an architect to iron out and document all of the decisions before construction begins is far less expensive than trying to make corrections in the field (materials, time, and labor).
 In addition, the cost to operate a building over its life cycle can easily be reduced through the thoughtful inclusion of both passive and active climate control measures.

 - Good design sells!
 Real estate prices are almost universally higher for houses designed by architects.